 03 of 09

 Polish rogaliki mean "little horns" because of their shape.
 There are many versions -- some recipes require rolling the dough and cutting it into triangles, adding a dollop of filling and rolling, like Jewish rugelach.
 This recipe is for a hand-formed cookie similar to Polish Christmas Crescents (see 7, below), except these are made with almonds.
 They melt in your mouth.

 04 of 09

 This egg-free recipe for Polish vanilla cookies or ciasteczka waniliowe is made with ground almonds and, which gives them a rich vanilla flavor.
 They are formed into crescent shapes much like Polish rogaliki, above, except the latter calls for egg yolk.Continue to 5 of 9 below.

 05 of 09

-This recipe for Polish florentines or florentynki is made with candied orange peel (and other candied fruits, if desired), nuts and a smear of chocolate on the bottom.
+This recipe for Polish florentines or florentynki is made with candied fruits, such as orange, nuts and a smear of chocolate on the bottom.
 It is believed the cookie was created by King Louis XIV’s master pastry chefs at the Palace of Versailles for the Medici of Florence.
 Many Florentine versions include oats, but I like them without.

 06 of 09